mdillemuth/meet-app/README.md

 - _Then_ display an error message

 ### 5. Data Visualization
+#### User Story:
+- As a _user_ I should be able to _“view data graphs on the main page”_ so that _I quickly see how many events will take place in a given city and the popularity of event genres_
 #### Scenario 1: Show a chart with the number of upcoming events in each city
 - _Given_ the main page is open
 - _When_ the app is rendered